Part 1 · The Invisible Barrier

 Gendered exclusion

 Only 24 of 102 respondents were women.
-Roughly half had never applied for schemes meant for them.
+Roughly half of these women reported never applying for schemes intended for them.

 “Where to go, how to fill forms—I don’t know.
 I get anxious.”

-Barrier profile: mobility constraints, time poverty, and low institutional confidence overshadow literacy.
+Recurring barriers included mobility constraints, time poverty, and low institutional confidence rather than literacy alone.

 Caste & perception